 The classic advice holds true: Layer, layer, layer.
-You may have ignored your mom when she told you to bring an extra sweater and wear a hat, but up here in The Last Frontier it is essential to have the right outerwear for a visit.
-Here are some packing tips to prepare you for your winter adventure in Alaska and the Yukon.
+You may have ignored your mom when she told you to bring an extra sweater and wear a hat, but up here it is essential to have the right outerwear for a visit.
+Here are some packing tips on what to bring to Alaska to prepare you for your winter adventure.

 We know it doesn’t sound sexy, but we’re not talking about the old-timey kind that prospectors used to wear (you know, the ones with the back flap).
 An essential layer like this can make the difference between being miserable and being comfortable.
 Consider a pair made of silk, which not only keep you warm but also wash and dry quickly overnight in your room or cabin.
 Plus, silk is lightweight enough to wear it without needing extra room in your clothes.